michaelparenteau/nvim/README.md

 an `init.lua` file.
 There are also setups for using vimscript and other ways... but I stuck with lua.

-You can create all of the above, but to play with this, let's just clone this repo.
+You can create all of the above from scratch, but let's clone this repo.

 If you have no `~/.config/` directory: